 i. dry 35° / lavender / wet west gust

 Before anything else, Oval (Elvia Wilk, 2019) is an idea novel.
 Anecdotes, ruminations, political monologues, thought experiments pushing the usual simulations of scifi into something almost philosophy.
-Its subjects are ecology, government systems, and that ambiguous word neoliberalism (here meant in the sense of blurring private sector and state, “corporate governance”), but also status games and belong, human nature and intention, incentive structures and the structures of feeling.
+Its subjects are ecology, government systems, and that ambiguous word neoliberalism (here meant in the sense of blurring private sector and state, “corporate governance”), but also status games and belonging, human nature and intention, incentive structures and the structures of feeling.
 Sometimes the idea-work feels forced—page-long metaphors drawn from the prison system, clumsy dialoguing over gender paygaps—but when properly scoped is almost exhilarating, like the tone-setting metaphor of the “muddy slope” Wilk sets up at the novel’s start:

 Anja skidded down the slope, which was becoming muddy from overuse by feet.
 It still hadn’t been paved or even scattered with gravel, since Finster didn’t want to admit that the state of that pathway could no longer be called temporary.
 Rather than upgrade the provisional solution to make it slightly more functional in the interminable interim, it was ignored, as a signal that something better, something great—the best possible path was coming.
 Louis likened this situation to a general societal problem.
 The refusal to improve a nonsolution with a makeshift solution, he said, was the attitude that left most of the world a muddy slope in need of repair… “Why do you think refugee camps are never outfitted with proper infrastructure?” he’d asked Anja…